 THE HOMEPLACE has been nominated for the Strand Critics Award for Best Debut Mystery

-Kevin Wolf’s novel The Homeplace, winner of the 2015 Tony Hillerman Prize for best debut mystery set in the Southwest, was released September 6.
+Kevin Wolf’s novel The Homeplace, winner of the 2015 Tony Hillerman Prize for best debut mystery set in the Southwest.
 The contest is named after New Mexico’s best-known mystery author.

 “Kevin Wolf’s debut novel, The Homeplace, succeeds in every way.
 He has crafted a gripping, fast-paced narrative with beautifully-drawn characters in an authentic and interesting small-town Colorado setting.
 Not only is the mystery compelling, so are the characters.
 Even if there were no murders to solve, you would still want to spend time with these fascinating people whose lives echo the sparse and gorgeous landscape they inhabit and whose pasts refuse to leave them to their futures.” —Christine Carbo, author of The Wild Inside